 will hold a fundraiser to benefit Graceland International School, Gusau, Nigeria.

-The event will take place on Wednesday, August 1st., on the green and feature a concert by the very poplar band, The Highland Rovers, and starts at 7 pm.
+The event will take place on Wednesday, August 1, on the green and feature the very poplar band, The Highland Rovers.
+The concert starts at 7 pm.

 The Whey Station, a food truck specializing in gourmet grilled cheese sandwiches, will be on hand to provide good food for all to enjoy.
 The Whey Station, which helped AEP last fall, has generously offered to donate the proceeds from the evening’s food sales to AEP for the benefit of Graceland International School.